The Visalia Unified School District has a fleet of 80 buses. Almost half of them are powered by compressed

 As the gasoline- and diesel-powered buses aged, the district sought economical, reliable replacements that would go the extra mile for clean air.
 Buses that run on compressed natural gas (CNG) provided the solution.

 Fleet of 80 buses to include 38 CNG buses

 He acknowledges that there are both pros and cons to consider with CNG buses.
 On the plus side, White cites cleaner air for the community, engines that outlast diesel and gasoline engines, a better repair record for the new CNG buses compared with diesel- and gasolinepowered buses when they were new, and fuel safety.
-Fuel cost comparisons have long favored CNG over gasoline and diesel, too, although price fluctuations for all three fuels in 2005 resulted in less sharp distinctions.
+Fuel cost comparisons have long favored CNG over gasoline and diesel, too.
 Drivers “like the new CNG buses and the mechanics don’t have a problem either way,” White says.

 Grants help cover purchase price

 “CNG vehicles have a proven track record in our industry,” adds Katie Avila, a supervisor in the school district’s Transportation Department.
 She also points out that grants from the federal Congestion Mitigation and Air Quality Improvement Program, the California Energy Commission and the San Joaquin Valley Air Pollution Control District have helped pay for the CNG replacement buses.

 On the downside, according to White: Grants for CNG buses no longer cover the cost difference completely, so the school district has a cost gap of about $25,000 per bus to bridge; the CNG buses have a range of about 300 miles versus about 450 miles for diesel; there aren’t as many fueling facilities; and bigger fuel tanks result in less storage capacity.
 Avila notes that there are increased costs for certain CNG bus parts, maintenance and inspections.